hlandau/ncdocs/domain-names.md

     information.

     As of writing, no domain name registered in the name database uses this item type.

+  - "delegate": The "import" item type provides a superset of the functionality of "delegate".
+Further, support for "import" is as of writing greater than support for "delegate", which is negligible.
+Thus, the "delegate" item type is deprecated.

 Possible Future Directions
 --------------------------